 They came back and told me no problem, bring him in on Monday for a consultation, we can request his records, and we’ll take a look at them and see what options you have.
 I quickly asked if they could give me a ballpark estimate on what that might cost because we’d be paying for it out of pocket, and she took a moment and then said the dentist agreed there would be no charge for the consultation.

 I am in tears writing this right now, because THEY ARE SO NICE.
 I have been so stressed out over this dentistry debacle for going on two months now and the fact that they are willing to take a look at Wesley at no cost to me is such a relief that I almost don’t have words for it.
 I have been going to this practice since I was three years old and even though my dentist has now retired and someone new has taken over, they are just as compassionate as ever and I will happily recommend them to anybody.
+Therefore, if you’re like me who’s looking for great dental services like teeth cleaning, dental implants, invisalign treatment, etc., then you should really look for reputable family and cosmetic dentistry professionals instead of just settling for a recommendation.

 Based on this consultation, we may end up keeping the appointment for the extraction, but at least I will feel like I exercised all my options to figure out if we have any alternatives.
 Plus, if that recommendation comes from my dentist, who I trust, I can feel confident choosing that plan of action versus being suckered into it by the other guy and not having my questions answered.
-Or having them answered in a way designed to make me feel stupid for asking.
+Or having them answered in a way designed to make me feel weird for asking.

 File Under: Wesley